rspamd/rspamd/about.md

 * **Clever choice of data structures** - rspamd tries to use the optimal data structure for each task, for example, it uses very efficient suffix tries for fast matching of a text against a set of multiple patterns.
 Or it uses radix bit trie for storing IP addresses information that provides O(1) access time complexity.

+You can also check the user's report regarding rspamd performance at [haraka github](https://github.com/haraka/Haraka/pull/964#issuecomment-100694945).

 ## Extensions {#extensions}

-Besides of the `C` core rspamd provides the extensive [Lua](http://lua.org) API to access almost all the features available directly from `C`.
-Lua is an extremely easy to learn programming language, though it is powerful enough to implement complex mail filters.
+Besides of the `C` core, rspamd provides the [Lua](http://lua.org) API to access almost all the features available directly from `C`.
+Lua is an extremely easy to [learn](http://lua-users.org/wiki/TutorialDirectory) programming language, though it is powerful enough to implement complex mail filters.
 In fact, rspamd has a significant amout of code written completely in Lua, such as
 DNS blacklists checks, or user's settings, or different maps implementation.
 You can also write your own filters and rules in Lua adopting rspamd functionality to your needs.
 Furthermore, Lua programs are very fast and their performance is rather [close](http://attractivechaos.github.io/plb/) to pure `C`.
 However, you should note that for the most of performance critical tasks you usually use the rspamd core functionality than Lua code.
 Anyway, you can also use `LuaJIT` with rspamd if your goal is maximum performance.